kornai/4lang/README.md

 ### The config file

 ### Contact
 This repository is maintained by Gábor Recski.
-Questions, suggestions, bug reports, etc. are very welcome and can be sent by email to recski at mokk bme hu.
+Questions, suggestions, bug reports, etc. are very welcome and can be sent by email to recski at aut bme hu.

 ### Publications
 If you use the `4lang` module, please cite: